-CMSMs and DSSABs will report on pay equity memorandum of settlement expenses in EFIS in their Interim Report and Financial Statements submissions.
+CMSMs and DSSABs will report on pay equity memorandum of settlement expenses in their submissions in 2022.
 CMSMs and DSSABs will also be required to report on the number of contracts they have with licensed child care programs and non-profit agencies that receive funding under the pay equity memorandum of settlement.